sb242/clearance/DEMO.md

 Tagline:
 Clearance is an app designed to provide accurate and up-to-date medication, allergy, and medical history information prior to a subsequent appointment with your allied health professional.

-Problem:
+The Problem:
 Allied health professionals have you, the patient, complete a full medical history form prior to an initial appointment only.
 For any subsequent appointments your medical information is updated at the start of your appointment.
 But what if a medical change will hinder the ability to proceed with treatment?
 Potentially resulting in rescheduling an appointment, wasting the patients time, and the office losing production income.

-Solution: With Clearance, the patient can send their most up-to-date medical history information to any allied health professional prior to their scheduled treatment.
+Our Solution: With Clearance, the patient can send their most up-to-date medical history information to any allied health professional prior to their scheduled treatment.

 ## Main features 120-150 seconds